Categories: Technology

 “You’re churning out companies that are raising hundreds of millions of dollars, and going bankrupt in literal satires of themselves: a $700 million blood-testing company that never had any actual results; a $120 million juicer with packets that can actually be squeezed by hand.”

-This is undoubtedly a reference to Theranos founder Elizabeth Holmes, who managed to maintain the image of college dropout turned superstar entrepreneur before it became apparent that her startup was a con.
+This is undoubtedly a reference to Theranos founder Elizabeth Holmes, who managed to maintain the image of a college dropout turned superstar entrepreneur before it became apparent that her startup was a con.
 She even hosted a Hillary Clinton fundraiser with Chelsea Clinton thanks to the fame and money she had earned in Silicon Valley.

 In light of this, it may come as no surprise that some bright minds and entrepreneurs are turning away from Silicon Valley to search for more inspiring locations and communities to create a startup.
-For many years now the midwest has gained lot of attention as a rising startup location, proving that great ideas don’t need to be born out of Silicon Valley.
+For many years now the midwest has gained a lot of attention as a rising startup location, proving that great ideas don’t need to be born out of Silicon Valley.
 In fact, it is becoming increasingly apparent that the next big unicorn probably won’t be from Silicon Valley.

 Even with this in mind venture capital is still heavily centered in Silicon Valley because that’s where investors can most often get liquidity through acquisitions and IPOs.
 But this is changing.
 VC money is finally leaving the Silicon Valley area and flowing into other parts of the country.
 In addition to this, startups such as HACK Fund are utilizing the power of new technology to distribute the opportunity of investment to other geographical areas.